Round/Around

 Example: The audience gave the performers a standing round of applause for their outstanding performance.

-Go round in circles: Move aimlessly or without making progress.
+Go round in circles: move aimlessly or without making progress.

 Example: We’ve been driving for hours, and it feels like we’re just going round in circles.